 Value of Powers of i

 We know, i2 = -1, let us calculate the value of ‘i’ raised to the power other imaginary numbers.

 |i5||i2 * i2 * i||i|

 |i6||i2 * i2* i2||−1|

 |i0||i1-1 = i1.i-1 = i1/i = i/i =1||1|

-Now let us proceed to find the value of ‘i’.
+Now let us solve some examples based on value of ‘i’.

 Solution: √-4 = √(-1 * 4) = 2√-1 = 2i

-Download BYJU’S – The learning App and experience a new method of learning with the help of visuals, graphics, pictures and understand the concepts in an easy way.
+Download BYJU’S – The learning App and experience a new method of learning with the help of visuals, graphics, pictures and understand the concepts easily.